davesnx/styled-ppx/documents/css-extraction.md

 space-separated concatenation of those class names, so consumers apply all atoms by setting one `className` attribute.

-Class names follow `css-<murmur2 hash of CSS>-<binding label>` format (or bare `css-<hash>` when the PPX driver runs with production settings).
-The binding label is purely cosmetic — atom hashes are deduplication-safe even when labels differ.
+Class names follow the `css-<murmur2 hash of CSS>` format, in every mode — the binding's `let` name never appears in the class name.
+Two bindings whose declarations render to the same CSS text mint the same class, dev or production.
 Minting lives in `packages/ppx/src/Hash_class.ml`.

 The environment is a PPX concern, set once per `(pps styled-ppx ...)`
-stanza: `--env production` (alias for `--minify`) drops label suffixes and minifies rule bodies; `--env development` (alias for `--dev`) keeps readable labels and adds `cx-<binding>` marker classes.
-Labels are baked into class names at PPX time — in both the compiled `className` and the extracted `[@@@css ...]` payload — so no downstream tool could change them without desyncing the two.
+stanza: `--env production` (alias for `--minify`) only minifies rule bodies — it has no effect on class names; `--env development` (alias for `--dev`) adds `cx-<binding>` marker classes.
+Dev markers are on by default, so a bare `(pps styled-ppx)` stanza already gets them;
+`--minify` and `--env production` turn them off, and an explicit `--dev` forces them back on regardless.
 The aggregator learns the environment from `[@@@css.config ...]` and adjusts its whitespace accordingly.

 Two consequences worth knowing: